haptork/easyLambda/_posts/2016-10-02-easy-unary-predicates.md

 Notice that the And class itself is a predicate (returns boolean on function call) which is what we expect it to be.
-The class implementation simply says that it can be instantiated with any two predicates and each time the intantiated object will be called with a parameter, it will return the conjunction of the results of the two predicates for that parameter.
+The class implementation simply says that it can be instantiated with any two predicates and each time the instantiated object will be called with a parameter, it will return the conjunction of the results of the two predicates for that parameter.
 The templates let us express this in a generic way with only duck-typing rules to follow.
 The `&&` and `forward` are there to express that the